ata4/steamprofile/README.md

 Installation and Usage
 ----------------------

 Extract archive to desired location on your webserver.
-The directory *cache* is used for caching, therefore it must be read- and writable for the webserver.
+The directory `cache` is used for caching, therefore it must be read- and writable for the webserver.

-You can change configurations for the XML proxy in *xmlproxy.cfg*.
-For client configuration and template editing, open *ajax/steamprofile.xml*.
+You can change configurations for the XML proxy in `xmlproxy.cfg`.
+For client configuration and template editing, open `ajax/steamprofile.xml`.

-See the files in the "examples" folder for examples and instructions for proper embedding into your website.
+See the files in the `examples` folder for examples and instructions for proper embedding into your website.

 Requirements
 ------------